-Lord Sackville visited Knole many times when he was young, but did not expect to inherit the Sackville title from his uncle until later in life.
-He has many recollections of exploring the house and the workings of Knole Estate from years past, as the old, almost feudal, ways of life were finally dying out.
+Lord Sackville visited Knole many times when he was young, but did not expect to inherit the Sackville title from his Uncle Lionel, the 6th Baron Sackville of Knole.
+Robert has many memories of exploring the house and the workings of Knole Estate from years past, as the old, almost feudal, ways of life were finally dying out.

 Robert Sackville-West, Lord Sackville